arturadamian/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

-//Web infrastructure design
+# Web infrastructure design

-/At the end of the project:
+## At the end of the project:

 You must be able to draw a diagram covering the web stack you built with the sysadmin/devops track projects You must be able to explain what are each component doing You must be able to explain system redundancy
 Know all the mentioned acronyms: LAMP, SPOF, QPS

-/0.
-Simple web stack
+## 0. Simple web stack

 A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a LAMP stack.
 On a whiteboard, design a one server web infrastructure that hosts the website that is reachable via www.foobar.com.
 Start your explanation by having a user wanting to access your website.

-/1.
-Distributed web infrastructure
+## 1. Distributed web infrastructure

 On a whiteboard, design a three servers web infrastructure that host the website www.foobar.com.

-/2.
-Secured and monitored web infrastructurea
+## 2. Secured and monitored web infrastructurea

 On a whiteboard, design a three servers web infrastructure that host the website www.foobar.com, it must be secured, serve encrypted traffic and be monitored.